bsommerfeld/jshepherd/README.md

 }
 ```

-After that you can initialize the configuration and use it like this:
+After that you can initialize the configuration and use it like this.

+The instantiated object then acts like the shepherd of the configuration.
+If you change the value of a variable
+and save the configuration, the value inside the configuration will be changed.

 ```java
 public static void main(String[] args) {